 Roll the pastry and cut the round shapes.
 Roll the shapes a bit, to make them slightly bigger.
 Place the dough in the dumpling maker.
 Put the filling inside while pressing with a spoon.
 Fold the dumpling maker, to seal the pie.

-Brush the pies with egg wash, sprinkle sesame seeds on top, and put them on a baking tray lined with baking paper.
+Brush the pies with the milk, sprinkle sesame seeds on top, and put them on a baking tray lined with baking paper.
 Put the tray in the oven to bake.
 It should take around 25 minutes for the pies to be ready.
 I recommend turning the pies after 20 minutes, so they cooked evenly, if you don’t use a fan oven.

 When it’s ready, the pastry is golden brown.
 Take the baking tray out of the oven.
 Transfer the pies on a cooling rack.